appinioGmbH/flutter_packages/packages/appinio_video_player/README.md

 # Custom Video Player

-This package wraps the official video_player package by flutter and extends it with a fully customisable control bar and a fullscreen mode.
-For the control bar you can decide for each element if you want to show it and if so how it should look.
+This package wraps the official video_player package by flutter and extends it with a fully customisable control bar, a fullscreen mode and adjustable video settings.
+For every control in this video player you can decide if you want to show it and if so how it should look.

 <br />

 ## Top Features

 - Fullscreen Mode
+- Change Video Quality
+- Adjust Playback Speed
 - Fully Customizable Controls
 - Fluid Progress Bar
 - Prevent Seeking in Progress Bar
+- Prevent video from being played more than once

 <br />